From rugged Himalayan tracks to gentle ambles along palm-lined backroads down south, India was made for motorcycling.

 Gujarat Gir National Park provides a sanctuary for Asia's only wild lions, along with over 300 species of bird.

 Karnataka Bandipur National Park is one of South India’s best spots to see wild elephants, tigers and leopards.

-Rajasthan Spot tigers and other wildlife amid the jungle and ruined temples of Ranthambhore.
+Rajasthan Spot tigers and other signature species amid the jungle and fortress ruins of Ranthambhore.